Guittard Station in Marshall County, Kansas, was a travelers’ rest, an Overland stage stop, and a Pony Express Station in 1860.

 George’s son, Xavier Guittard, managed the station and became the first postmaster in 1861.
 He would serve as such for 42 years, distributing mail through pigeon holes inside the west entrance of Guittard Station.
 A large, two-story house provided living quarters and a waiting room for stage passengers, and the roomy barn accommodated a blacksmith shop and stalls for some 24 horses.
 This was the most noted stage station on the Ben Holladay Overland stage line between the Missouri River and Denver, Colorado.

 The site is located about eight miles northeast of Marysville on private property.
 A marker sits a short distance west of the site.
-Though no remnants of the station exist, part of the original boards from the station were used in a barn that still stands.
+Though no remnants of the station exist, part of the original boards were used in a barn that still stands.
 The Pony Express Re-ride takes place along this route each year.
 The marker is on the east side of 21st Road between Frontier and Granite Roads, three miles north of Beattie.

 “We spanned the prairie to Guittard’s Station, on the far Saddle Up side of a shady, well-wooded creek, the Vermillion… at Guittard.
 For dinner… the ham and eggs, and hot rolls and coffee were fresh and good, and although drought had killed the salad, we had an abundance of peaches and cream, an offering of French to American taste.”